 The Center for Historical Studies of Spanish Masonry (CEHME) is currently composed of more than 90 professors from 25 Spanish and 10 foreign universities, as well as outstanding secondary school teachers and researchers, both national and foreign.
 The CEHME is composed of numerary, adhered, corresponding, protective and honorary members.
 It is governed by a Board of Directors of ten members elected by the General Assembly.

-Faithful to these principles, and with a biannual periodicity at the beginning and three years from 1997, twelve International symposiums have already been held, each of them under a monographic theme, namely:
+Faithful to these principles, and with a biennial periodicity at the beginning and three years from 1997, twelve International symposiums have already been held, each of them under a monographic theme, namely:

 • 1983 in Zaragoza: Freemasonry in the History of Spain

 • 1985 in Salamanca: Freemasonry in nineteenth-century Spain

 • 1987 in Córdoba: Freemasonry, politics and society

 • 1989 in Alicante: Freemasonry, revolution and reaction

 • 1991 in Cáceres: Spanish Masonry and America